Ha Giang Loop In Vietnam – All You Need To Know [2023]

 This will lead you down to a viewing platform that overlooks the impressive Song Nho Que River cutting its way through the valley and outrageous cliffs in the backdrop.

-I was told that Meo Vac was an optional place to stay for the second night but it felt very industrial and not that appealing to me so I decided to keep on going to the next town which is Du Gia.
+Meo Vac is an optional place to stay for the second night but it felt very industrial and not that appealing so I decided to keep on going to the next town Du Gia in Lang Cac region.

 ha giang loop, ha giang tour, ha giang loop vietnam, ha giang loop road, ha giang motorbike loop, ha giang loop road vietnam, ha giang extreme north, heavens gate, mai pi leng